isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-settings-connected-tv.md

 **Click URL:** (Adobe-served ads only) The URL on which the viewer will land when they click the ad.

-**Final Click URL:** (Adobe-served ads only; read-only) The Click URL with the necessary Advertising Cloud tracking macros inserted, if applicable.
+**Final Click URL:** (Adobe-served ads only; read-only) The Click URL with the necessary [Advertising Cloud DSP tracking macros](/help/dsp/campaign-management/macros.md) inserted, if applicable.

 **VAST Tag:** (Ads using VAST tags only; read-only) The third-party VAST tag you entered as the ad source.

-**Final VAST Tag:** (Ads using VAST tags only; read-only) The third-party VAST tag you entered as the ad source with the necessary Advertising Cloud tracking macros inserted, if applicable.
+**Final VAST Tag:** (Ads using VAST tags only; read-only) The third-party VAST tag you entered as the ad source with the necessary [Advertising Cloud DSP tracking macros](/help/dsp/campaign-management/macros.md) inserted, if applicable.

 **Clock Number**: (Used only in the United Kingdom; available only to users with permission) A unique identifier used to ensure that the right ad is broadcast.
 If this setting isn't applicable, leave it blank.